microp11/egcs24/README.md

-# egcs24
+# egcs24 updates

-Evolution and issue tracker for egcs24.
-Community interraction.
+#### 12pm ADT, March 19

+>Updated the API to stop purging data.
+This deleted the data accumulated so far.
+Trying to understand what causes issue #1